futurice/project-handover-checklist/cl-project.md

 - [ ] List of what was delivered.
 - [ ] What was agreed with customer.
 - [ ] Clear tasks for next week.
 - [ ] Development process description.
-E.g. how new feature implemented, tested, released and supported.
+E.g. how new features are implemented, tested, released and supported.
 - [ ] List of currently involved people and their roles (including contacts).
 RACI or similar table.
-- [ ] List of previously involved people and if it is ok to contact them.
+- [ ] List of previously involved people, and whether it is ok to contact them.
-- [ ] All comminication channels are documented.
+- [ ] All communication channels are documented.
-- [ ] New members added to corresponding comminication channels: email lists, chats, repeat calls.
+- [ ] New members added to corresponding communication channels: email lists, chats, recurring calls.
 - [ ] List of all change requests.
 - [ ] New members introduced to teams, clients, partners.
-- [ ] List of things that are not clear created.
+- [ ] List of things that are not clear.
 - [ ] List of past big problems with customer/partners and how they solved.
-- [ ] Explained how hours should be recorded and everyone have access to project in futuhours.
+- [ ] Explained how hours should be recorded and everyone have access to project in time booking system.
 - [ ] Expected problems (scalability, security, etc) are documented.
 - [ ] Technology stack is documented in single place.